tsipkens/atems/README.md

 This package contains an expandable library of functions aimed at performing semantic segmentation of the TEM images into aggregate and background regions.
 Functions are accessed by appending `agg.` to the function name, e.g., `agg.seg_kmeans` to call the *k*-means segmentation procedure.

-We will demonstrate the segmentation functions using a set of size sample images.
+We will demonstrate the segmentation functions using a set of sample images.

 ![original](docs/original.png)